hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/defaultpersistdirs.md

 In a [previous lesson](/docs/kd-user/storage#deploy-a-cluster-with-default-storage) we deployed a Ubuntu Cluster with default storage and found that the directories `/home` and `/etc` were persisted.

-In this section, we are going to modify the persisted directories.
+In this section, we are going to modify the persisted directories (`defaultPersistDirs`).

 Open the file `deploy/example_catalog/cr-app-ubuntu18.04.json`.

-Currently, it is set to this:
+Currently, `defaultPersistDirs` is set to:

 ```json
 {